Horspath Church Of England School Safeguarding Statement

 Horspath School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
 We actively listen to all pupils and always take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school and feel safe and secure in the environment.
 We work in partnership with all parents, carers and external agencies to help every child achieve their full potential and make a positive contribution to the school community.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“ Sept 2019.
-Our Designated Safeguarding Lead for Child Protection is the Head teacher Mrs Rachel Medley, she is supported by Mrs Jude Zabell – inclusion leader and both members of staff have received appropriate training for their roles.
+Our Designated Safeguarding Lead for Child Protection is the Head teacher Mrs Helen Barnard, she is supported by Mrs Jude Zabell – inclusion leader and both members of staff have received appropriate training for their roles.
 All staff members at Horspath School receive Child Protection training and updates on a regular basis.

 We have safeguarding procedures in place and a Safeguarding Policy to which we adhere.
 The procedures that we follow have been laid out by the Oxfordshire Safeguarding Children Board and the Safeguarding Policy has been written in accordance to their guidelines.
 If you would like more information regarding our procedures, please contact Mrs Rachel Medley.